Hate Crime Reporting

 When hate incidents become criminal offences they are known as hate crimes.
 Hate incidents often escalate to crimes or tension in a community.
 For this reason the Police are concerned about hate incidents as well as hate crimes.
 The Police can only prosecute when the law is broken but they can work with the Council and other partners to try and prevent any escalation in seriousness.

-If you are attending any home match days and you have received or been witness to, or have any concerns about any Hate incident, you can call or text directly to the club hotline number 0792657610 giving your location within the stadia.
+If you are attending any home match days and you have received or been witness to, or have any concerns about any Hate incident, you can call or text directly to the club hotline number 07498926776 giving your location within the stadia, or email email@example.com

-You can also contact the Club Equality, Diversity and Inclusion Officer by email to firstname.lastname@example.org or by phone on 07850464884
+You can also contact the Club Equality, Diversity and Inclusion Officer by email, firstname.lastname@example.org (EDI Lead Pete MacLeod)

 Reporting for players and staff